GianMen91/flutter_toast_catalog/README.md

 # Toast Catalog

 ## Overview
-Welcome to Toast Catalog, a Flutter app designed for managing and displaying a dynamic list of items sourced from an external API.
-This app empowers users to explore, sort, and search for items in an intuitive and user-friendly interface.
+Welcome to Toast Catalog, a Flutter app designed for managing and displaying a dynamic list of items sourced from an **external API**.
+This app empowers users to:
+- explore
+- sort
+- search for items in an intuitive and user-friendly interface.

-CI/CD with Codemagic.
+**CI/CD** with **Codemagic**.

 ## Screenshots